 An Antarctica cruise is the ultimate journey.
 Filled with awe-inspiring wildlife encounters and sensory experiences of indescribable beauty.
 To see Antarctica is to experience your place in the world from a whole new perspective.

 Breathtaking, otherworldly, and life-changing are common phrases travellers use to describe an Antarctic expedition.
 But when it comes to Antarctica, language fails us.
 We simply do not possess the capacity to articulate the profound experience of setting foot on the Great Southern Continent.
 To truly understand, you must see it for yourself.

-We have incredible deals available across a wide range of small-ship expedition cruises for the 2023/24 season, search for your ideal trip in the search filter above or contact us and we'll find it for you.
+We have incredible deals available across a wide range of small-ship expedition cruises for both the 2023/2024 and 2024/2025 Antarctic seasons, search for your ideal trip in the search filter above or contact us and we'll find it for you.

 Once you’ve decided to go to Antarctica, the next step is to determine which trip is best suited to you.

 The key considerations are:

 As genuine Antarctica specialists, we have the largest range of Antarctica expeditions on offer, and Chimu staff have first-hand knowledge of the many ways to experience this incredible destination.
 Depending on your interests, availability, and budget, we can help you decide which itinerary is right for you.

 To help get you started, we have listed the 4 main itineraries that operate in Antarctica: